 (2) It is the address listed on their motor vehicle registration, driver's license, voter's registration, or other document filed with a public agency.

-(c) Foster group homes verified before January 1, 2007, are exempt from the requirements in this rule.

 §749.2493.
 May a foster home provide day care in addition to foster care?

-A foster group home may not provide day care in addition to foster care.
 A foster family home may provide day care in addition to foster care under the following conditions:

 (1) The number and ages of children in both types of care must meet all relevant laws and rules, including the requirements listed in §745.375 of this title (relating to May I offer child day care at my agency foster home or independent foster home?);

-(2) The caregivers can supervise all children appropriately, can meet all children's needs, and can protect all children in both foster and day care;
+(2) The caregivers can supervise all children appropriately, meet all children's needs, and protect all children in both foster and day care;

 (3) There is adequate space and there are adequate staff or caregivers to meet all applicable rules;